-Figure 1: Distributed enterprise information system
+Figure 1: Distributed information system

 Problem

-How can you ensure that each client has the opportunity to coordinate its access to the shared resource with other clients in order to ensure an adequate level of resource consistency?
+How can you ensure that each client has the opportunity to coordinate its access to the shared resource with other clients to ensure an adequate level of resource consistency?

 Forces

-Some resources are not intended to be shared within a concurrent distributed environment, therefore, they don't provide a thread safe interface.
+Some resources are not intended to be shared within a concurrent distributed environment, therefore, they don't provide a thread-safe interface.
 That may cause inconsistencies to the resource when accessed by more than one client at a time.
-Examples for such inconsistencies are an invalid resource state or an invalid state of a resource team the resource in question is member of.
+Examples of such inconsistencies are an invalid resource state or an invalid state of a resource team of which the resource in question is a member.

-Figure 2: Client-side interconnection for access coordination

-Sometimes resources rely on client side coordination to deal with concurrency control while accessing them.
-One way to provide this coordination would require the interconnection of each client with every client that wants to access the same resource (Figure 2).
+Figure 2: Client-side interconnection for access coordination Sometimes resources rely on client side coordination to deal with concurrency control while accessing them.
+One way to provide this coordination would require the interconnection of each client with every other client that wants to access the same resource (Figure 2).
 Due to the fact that every client has to negotiate with all the others and therefore has to know all of them, it is very expensive to introduce new clients to or remove clients from the group.
-All clients have to agree about the resources to share in order to be able to negotiate about the required access.
+All clients have to agree about the resources to share to be able to negotiate about the required access.
 If one has access to the source code of the resource, it may be possible to add required mechanisms like concurrency.
 This is not a good approach, however, as these modifications may cause inconsistencies with future releases of the resource implementation.

-Another solution could be the encapsulation of the resource and the adding of thread safety and concurrency control features to the capsule.
-This may cause the loss of the identity of the resource which in turn could create problems with other mechanisms the resource is involved in.
+Encapsulation of the resource and adding of thread safety and concurrency control features to the capsulemay cause the loss of the identity of the resource.
+That in turn could create problems with other mechanisms in which the resource is involved.
+Solution Introduce a Lock Server into the system architecture (Figure 3).
+This Lock Server is a system infrastructure component that is separate from and independent of each client and the shared resources, too.
+It is known to all clients, so every client may access the Lock Server to claim a lock for accessing the related resource.